ArduPilot/ardupilot_wiki/common/source/docs/common-servo.rst

 The traditional way to control a servo only works as part of a mission (i.e. AUTO mode).
 Follow these instructions:

--  Connect to your flight controller from the ground station
+-  Connect to your autopilot from the ground station
 -  On the Config/Tuning > Full Parameter List page, ensure that the SERVOx_FUNCTION (or RCx_FUNCTION) is set to zero for the servo (i.e. :ref:`SERVO9_FUNCTION <SERVO9_FUNCTION>` = 0 if the servo is connected a Pixhawks AUX OUT2).
 -  Press the Write Params button